 How to Spend a Day in Petone, Lower Hutt

-Petone is popular both as a place to visit and a place to live — which shouldn’t be surprising given its abundance of outdoor activities, boutique shops and well-regarded eateries.
+Petone is popular both as a place to visit and to live, which shouldn’t be surprising given the abundance of outdoor activities, boutique shops and well-regarded eateries.
 Petone is also easy enough to get to: it is well connected to Wellington by train and the bus network has frequent routes.

 Whether you’re after something to eat, somewhere new to explore, or just want to escape the fast-paced rituals of the country’s capital, our guide below will help you experience the best of what Petone has to offer.